 During the course of the PR disaster United and Munoz issued several different statements.
 However, they didn’t immediately acknowledge the central issue.
 This created an impression that Munoz, in particular, was not being sincere about the whole issue.

 His response can be compared to that of United’s Senior Vice President Sandra Pineau-Boddison who, following a major shutdown of the company’s booking system in 2015, immediately issued a video statement on Twitter apologizing for the mishap:

 We know how important your travel plans are to you, and we’re sorry for today’s disruptions.https://t.co/kHGSiWiFv0

 — United (@united) July 8, 2015

-As speed is crucial when issuing apologies, companies can make use of services such our Twitter Retweets Services to spread the word faster.
+As speed is crucial when issuing apologies, companies can make use of such services as bought followers to help spread the word faster.

-Public relations crises are considered to be some of the major online hazards for brands.
+Public relations crises are considered to be some of the major online hazards for major brands.
 As the United Airlines Flight 3411 incident demonstrated, not knowing how to handle them properly can quickly lead to PR disasters.
-The key points to remember are:
+When dealing with such cases, there are key points to remember:

 By ensuring that these points are met, a company will not only lessen the negative impact of such disasters, but also be able to easily bounce back from it.